sammy310/docs.ko-kr/docs/visual-basic/programming-guide/language-features/xml/how-to-access-xml-descendant-elements.md

 - descendent axis property [Visual Basic]
 - XML [Visual Basic], accessing ms.assetid: aabfa258-4112-4e7e-bab9-403f96072ef7
-ms.openlocfilehash: 008fd599e527ad4a8d483d2468a57ece1d2b4bdc
+ms.openlocfilehash: 63a094c3c2b20736f0ef6589c76d53b7cc96b29a
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: ko-KR
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64598593"
+ms.locfileid: "74332308"
 ---
-# <a name="how-to-access-xml-descendant-elements-visual-basic"></a>방법: XML 하위 요소 액세스 (Visual Basic)
+# <a name="how-to-access-xml-descendant-elements-visual-basic"></a>방법: XML 하위 요소 액세스(Visual Basic)
-이 예제는 하위 항목 축 속성을 사용 하 여 지정 된 이름이 있는 XML 요소 아래에 포함 된 모든 XML 요소에 액세스 하는 방법을 보여 줍니다. 사용 하 여 특히 합니다 `Value` 속성을 하는 컬렉션의 첫 번째 요소의 값을 가져옵니다는 `name` 하위 축 속성에서 반환 합니다. 합니다 `name` 하위 축 속성 이라는 모든 요소를 가져옵니다 `name` 에 포함 되어 있는 `contacts` 개체입니다. 또한이 예제에서는 합니다 `phone` 이라는 모든 하위 요소를 액세스 하는 하위 항목 축 속성 `phone` 에 포함 되어 있는 `contacts` 개체입니다.
+This example shows how to use a descendant axis property to access all XML elements that have a specified name and that are contained under an XML element.
+In particular, it uses the `Value` property to get the value of the first element in the collection that the `name` descendant axis property returns.
+The `name` descendant axis property gets all elements named `name` that are contained in the `contacts` object.
+This example also uses the `phone` descendant axis property to access all descendants named `phone` that are contained in the `contacts` object.

 ## <a name="example"></a>예제
  [!code-vb[VbXMLSamples#31](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples13.vb#31)]